Marion Community Garden

 During the fall of 2016, Marion County’s K-State Research and Extension Office received the Supplemental Nutrition Assistance Program Education Grant (SNAP-Ed).
 The SNAP-Ed is sponsored by the USDA through a contract with the Department for Children and Families and is implemented by K-State Research and Extension.
 The goal of the SNAP-ED Grant is to provide nutrition education to individuals and families who receive food assistance or who are eligible to receive food assistance.

 During the 2017 Harvesting Season, the Community Garden has been able to donate over 1,800 pounds of fresh fruits and vegetables to the Marion County Resource Center Food Bank.
-To date, the 2018 Harvesting Season has produce over 3,000 pounds of fresh produce that has been donated to the Marion County Resource Center Food Bank!
+The 2018 Harvesting Season produced over 6,000 pounds of fresh produce that has been donated to the Marion County Resource Center Food Bank!
+To date, the 2019 Harvesting Season has produced over 6.000 pounds of fresh produce with more to go!